RomualdRousseau/Any2Json-Documents/docs/how_it_works.md

 # Revolutionizing Data Management: The Transformative Potential of a Novel Framework for Semi-Structured Documents

-This document describes a framework used without our company to manipulate semi-structured documents.
+This document describes how Any2Json framework helps to manipulate semi-structured documents.

 In today's data-driven landscape, navigating the complexities of semi-structured documents poses a significant challenge for organizations.
 These documents, characterized by diverse formats and a lack of standardization, often require